ioos/glider-dac/_docs/ngdac-netcdf-file-format-version-2.md

 The project under which the data was collected.

 To maximize the findability of glider data collected within the same project, data providers should ensure that they consistently use the same spelling of a project's name in each data submission.
-Before submitting data to NGDAC, data providers can verify that the project value matches that already associated with NCEI-archived datasets by referring to the NODC PROJECT NAMES THESAURUS value list provided on the Keywords tab of the [NCEI’s landing page for the NGDAC archive collection](https://www.ncei.noaa.gov/access/metadata/landing-page/bin/iso?id=gov.noaa.nodc:IOOS-NGDAC).
+Before submitting data to NGDAC, data providers can verify that the project value matches that already associated with NCEI-archived datasets by referring to the NODC PROJECT NAMES THESAURUS value list provided on the *Keywords* tab of [NCEI’s landing page for the NGDAC archive collection](https://www.ncei.noaa.gov/access/metadata/landing-page/bin/iso?id=gov.noaa.nodc:IOOS-NGDAC).

-If the project is present in that list, use NCEI’s spelling of the project name to populate the global attribute “project” in the NetCDF files to be submitted for archival.
+- If the project is present in that list, use NCEI’s spelling of the project name to populate the global attribute “project” in the NetCDF files to be submitted for archival.
+- If the project is *not* present in that list, check if it's present in the *Provider Project Names* list, also on the *Keywords* tab of [NCEI’s landing page for the NGDAC archive collection](https://www.ncei.noaa.gov/access/metadata/landing-page/bin/iso?id=gov.noaa.nodc:IOOS-NGDAC)
+  - If it is present on that list, use that spelling of the project name to populate the global attribute *project* in the NetCDF files to be submitted for archival.
+  - If it is not, you can use any project name that you consider suitable for your data.

 Example:
 : "TEMPESTS"